EdoGimo/node-red-contrib-accesscontrol/README.md

 - **extend**: a quick way of granting to a role the same permissions of another role;
 - **deny**: drops CRUD permissions previously set with grant/extend;
 - **permission**: checks if specific permissions are implemented or not.
+- **permissions**: checks if multiple permissions are implemented or not.

 Detailed information about each node can be read in the help tab of Node-RED.

+Permission are defined by specification of 5 properties:
+- role: the user or group of users receiving the authorization;
+- resource: what the role can or cannot interact with;
+- action: how the role can interact with the resource (CRUD actions);
+- possession: specifies if the role can interact with the resource of 'any' other role or just with its 'own';
+- attributes: optional values related to the resource, to provide a more accurate permission.

 ### Examples